Avril112113/Tower-Networking-Inc-modding-kit/programs/luajit/readme.md

 ## Building
 This mod should be built with GCC on linux (using `./build.sh`).
-Building with zig causes any lua errors to go straight to a lua PANIC and are can no be handled.
+Building with zig causes any lua errors to go straight to a lua PANIC and can not be handled.

 LuaJIT doesn't officially support RISCV64 yet, but there is a fork to do so from https://github.com/plctlab/LuaJIT/tree/v2.1-riscv64-pr
 We use that repo for LuaJIT to work under godot-sandbox which uses RISCV64.

 Building **`libluajit.a`** from source;
 - This must be built on linux (either through WSL on windows, or on a Linux machine).
-- Ensure you have `make`.
+- Ensure you have `make` available.
-- Ensure you have `riscv64-linux-gnu-gcc-12` available.
+- Ensure you have `riscv64-linux-gnu-gcc-14` available.
 - Delete `./LuaJIT/` if it already exists, to ensure a clean build.
 - `git clone https://github.com/plctlab/LuaJIT.git -b v2.1-riscv64-pr`
 - `cd ./LuaJIT/src`
-- `make CROSS=riscv64-linux-gnu- CC=gcc-12`
+- `make CROSS=riscv64-linux-gnu- CC=gcc-14`
 - This will create `libluajit.a`, which you can now replace the old version with.

 Building **`zig-libluajit.a`** from source;
 - This must be built on linux (either through WSL on windows, or on a Linux machine).
-- Ensure you have `make`.
+- Ensure you have `make` available.
 - Ensure you have [`zig`](https://ziglang.org/learn/getting-started/) available.
 - Delete `./LuaJIT/` if it already exists, to ensure a clean build.
 - `git clone https://github.com/plctlab/LuaJIT.git -b v2.1-riscv64-pr`